What Is Market Intelligence and Why Does It Matter?

 Defining Market Intelligence

 Market intelligence is the process of collecting, analyzing, and interpreting relevant information about a specific industry or sector.
 It helps identify market shifts, emerging trends, and new developments, whether technological, economic, or regulatory.
-By building on strategic monitoring, companies can better understand their competitive environment and proactively adapt to change.
+Companies that build a real monitoring practice get a clearer read on their competitive environment and can adapt before the pressure arrives, rather than after.

 The Stakes of Strategic Monitoring